cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

    also include a distinct identifier, e.g., "ENC1" and "ENC2".

-As an example, consider a fictional application named Quux that defines several different ciphersuites.
+As an example, consider a fictional application named Quux that defines several different ciphersuites, each for a different curve.
 A reasonable choice of tag is "QUUX-V\<xx\>-CS\<yy\>-\<suiteID\>", where
 \<xx\> and \<yy\> are two-digit numbers indicating the version and ciphersuite, respectively, and \<suiteID\> is the Suite ID of the